Twitch streamer in custody after giveaway draws huge crowds to Union Square in New York City – KION546

 By Zoe Sottile and Mark Morales, CNN

-(CNN) — The New York Police Department took social media star Kai Cenat into custody Friday after thousands-strong crowds gathered in Union Square for a giveaway, leaving multiple people arrested and multiple police officers injured.
+(CNN) — The New York Police Department took social media influencer Kai Cenat into custody Friday and is considering charges such as “inciting a riot” after thousands-strong crowds gathered in Union Square for a giveaway, leaving multiple people arrested and several police officers injured.

 Cenat, who has over 4 million followers on YouTube, over 5 million on Instagram, and 6.5 million on Twitch, said during a Wednesday Twitch stream that he would be hosting a “huge giveaway” Friday at 4 p.m. in Union Square Park.